BT will shed as many as 55,000 workers by 2030 - Local News 8

 By Hanna Ziady, CNN

-London (CNN) — BT Group (BTGOF) is planning to slash up to 55,000 jobs in the next five to seven years as it turns to technology to cut costs and simplify its business.
+London (CNN) — BT Group is planning to slash up to 55,000 jobs in the next five to seven years as it makes greater use of technology to cut costs and simplify its business.

 “By continuing to build and connect like fury, digitize the way we work and simplify our structure, by the end of the 2020s BT Group will rely on a much smaller workforce and a significantly reduced cost base,” CEO Philip Jansen said in a statement.
 “New BT Group will be a leaner business with a brighter future.”